koute/bytehound/README.md

 When set to `1` the profiled process will start an embedded server which can be used to stream the profiling data through TCP using `memory-profiler-cli gather` and `memory-profiler-gather`.

-This server will only be started when the profiling is enabled.
+This server will only be started when profiling is first enabled.

 ### `MEMORY_PROFILER_BASE_SERVER_PORT`